What is Javelin?

 Javelin athletes wear their track and field uniform, which consists of a uniform top and shorts.
 These athletes must have incredible leg and arm strength, as the momentum of the run prior to the throw is essential.
 This sport combines both speed and strength and requires a lot of preparation.
 Repetition of throws is a great way to build arm strength

 The competitions consist of rounds, which are attempts by each competitor in that specific round.
 In the case of a tie, the athletes make a second throw.
-Keep reading to learn more about javelin and its rules.

-So, you've chosen to learn about the sport of javelin throw in track and field.
-Fantastic choice!
 With roots dating back to the Ancient Olympic Games in 708 BC, the javelin throw is a truly unique event that combines both distance and target precision.
 It is also thought to have more boundary and event rules than any other sport in track and field.
 Let's get started.

 We'll first discuss the dimensions and the boundaries of the field, the surface upon which all the jumping and throwing events are held.
 Afterwards, we'll break down the process of the javelin throw into five steps, and explore the rules and strategies for each one.

 Javelin Glossary Terms

 Here are all the terms we will be covering related to the sport of the javelin throw in track and field.